Skip to content

 jj git remote remove

-Remove a Git remote and forget its branches
+Remove a Git remote and forget its bookmarks

 Usage: jj git remote remove <REMOTE>